seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 1. [Set up your machine](https://docs.sel4.systems/HostDependencies).

+## Outcomes

+By the end of this tutorial, you should:

+* Be familiar with the jargon *root task*.
+* Be able to build and simulate seL4 projects.
+* Have a basic understanding of the role of the `CMakeLists.txt` file in applications.

 ## Building your first program

 seL4 is a microkernel, not an operating system, and as a result only provides very minimal services.